Quantum electrodynamic description of ionization of the neutral hydrogen molecule: Introduction

 \section{Introduction}

-The quantum dynamics of chemical processes \cite{Wang2021, McClean2021, Claudino2022}, particularly those involving light--matter interactions, represent a frontier in modern physical chemistry.
+The quantum dynamics of chemical processes \cite{Wang2021, McClean2021, Claudino2023}, particularly those involving light--matter interactions, represent a frontier in modern physical chemistry.
 The modeling of chemical reactions related to hydrogen is one of the main objectives of chemical modeling.
-Numerous theoretical articles \cite{Zhu2020, Ozhigov2021, ChenYou2022, Miao2023, MiaoOzhigov2023, You2025} have recently aroused this interest, namely the positive hydrogen peroxide ion ($\rm{OH}^+$) in a thermal bath \cite{ChenYou2022}, the neutral hydrogen molecule ($\rm{H}_2$) \cite{Miao2023, MiaoOzhigov2023}, and the hydrogen bond ($\rm{O}\cdots\rm{H}$) \cite{You2025}.
+Numerous theoretical articles \cite{Zhu2020, Ozhigov2021, ChenYou2022, Miao2023, MiaoOzhigov2023, You2025} have recently stimulated interest in this area, namely the hydroxyl cation ($\mathrm{OH}^+$) in a thermal bath \cite{ChenYou2022}, the neutral hydrogen molecule ($\mathrm{H}_2$) \cite{Miao2023, MiaoOzhigov2023}, and the hydrogen bond ($\mathrm{O}\cdots\mathrm{H}$) \cite{You2025}.
 Among these, the ionization of the hydrogen molecule stands as a fundamental prototype for understanding electron transfer and bond breaking.
-While the static electronic structure of $\rm{H}_2$ is well-understood, its real-time dynamics under driven and dissipative environments pose significant theoretical challenges.
+While the static electronic structure of $\mathrm{H}_2$ is well-understood, its real-time dynamics under driven and dissipative environments poses significant theoretical challenges.
 A comprehensive description requires a framework that can simultaneously account for the quantum nature of light, the internal degrees of freedom of the molecule, and the irreversible energy exchange with its surroundings.